Bot Detection

 Responding to Bot Traffic

 Not all bots deserve the same response.
-Some you want to block immediately.
-Others you might want to observe quietly.
-Dregs gives you the detection signals — you decide how to act on them.
+Some you block immediately.
+Others you watch quietly.
+Dregs gives you the detection signals, plus custom rules and lists (badge rules and datasets, in Dregs terms) to decide how each is handled.

 Total blocking

 Terminate the session as soon as the bot is detected.
 Best for credential stuffing, spam bots, and other clearly malicious automation.
-The bot gets nothing, and your resources are protected.
-Fast and decisive.
+The campaign returns nothing on the investment, and your resources are protected.

 Rate limiting